Average Fixed Cost Calculator

 The most common fixed costs include rent, salaries, loan installments, lease expenses, etc.

-What's more, there are types of costs than could be assigned to this category depending on the payment model.
+What's more, there are types of costs that could be assigned to this category depending on the payment model.

 For example, an outdoor marketing campaign that costs you a fixed amount of money, regardless of the generated sales, will be classified as a fixed cost.
 In contrast, the commission fee on the Amazon FBA program will be classified as a variable cost because its cost depends on generated sales volume.